keypup-io/cloudtasker/README.md

 ```

 ### Be careful with default arguments
 Default arguments passed to the `perform` method are not actually considered as job arguments.
-Default arguments will therefore be ignored in contextual logging and by extensions relying on arguments such as the `unique-job` extension.
+Default arguments will therefore be ignored in contextual logging and by extensions relying on arguments such as the [unique job](docs/UNIQUE_JOBS.md) extension.

 Consider the following worker:
 ```ruby